Accessibility of Public Transit Services

 People with Disabilities, Senior citizens (age 65+), and Medicare Cardholders must show valid IDs in one of the following categories to be eligible for reduced fares on MTA transit services:

-2. Government issued photo ID showing age 65 or better,
+1. Government issued photo ID showing age 65 years or older,

-Senior Photo ID cards are no longer issued by the MTA Reduced Fare Certification Office; however, Seniors (65 and over) may apply for a no cost Maryland Photo Identification Card at any Maryland Motor Vehicle Administration Office.
-MTA will continue to issue Disability photo IDs.
+Senior Photo ID cards are no longer issued by the MTA Reduced Fare Certification Office; however, seniors (65 years and older) may apply for a no cost Maryland Photo Identification Card at any Maryland Motor Vehicle Administration Office.

 Download Reduced Fare Application from our forms page for Certification Reduced Fare Program.

-MARC train fares are based on distance.
-For more information please visit the MARC home page and check the fare schedules.
+For information on MARC train fares visit MARC home page and check the fare schedules.
+(NOTE: MARC train fares are determined by distance traveled.)

-For the most convenient Pass Sales Outlet, please view the Pass Sales Outlet page.
+For the most convenient Pass Sales Outlet, view the Pass Sales Outlet page.

 MobilityLink / Paratransit